questdb/questdb/CONTRIBUTING.md

 ui -> core/src/main/resources/io/questdb/site/public.zip
 ```

+# Before you submit

-# Testing
+## Testing

 We have a lot of unit tests, most of which are of "integration" type, e.g. test
 starts a server, interacts with it and asserts the outcome.
 We expect all
 contributors to submit PRs with tests.
-Please reach out to us via slack if you
+Please reach out to us via slack if you're
-uncertain on how to test, or you think existing test is inadequate and should be
+uncertain on how to test, or you think an existing test is inadequate and should be
 removed.

-# Dependencies
+## Dependencies

 QuestDB does not have dependencies.
 This may sound unorthodox but in reality we
 try not to reinvent the wheel but rather than using libraries we implement
 algorithms on first principles to ensure perfect fit with existing code.
 With
 that in mind we expect contributions that do not add third-party dependencies.

-# Allocations, "new" operator and garbage collection
+## Allocations, "new" operator and garbage collection

 QuestDB is zero-GC along data pipelines.
 We expect contributions not to allocate
 if possible.
 That said we would like to help you to contribute zero-GC code, do
 not hesitate to reach out!

-# Committing
+## Committing

 We use [Conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) to
 auto-generate release notes.
 We require all commit comments to conform.
 To that
 end, commits have to be granular enough to be successfully described using this
 method.

-# Squashing commits
+## Squashing commits

 When submitting a pull request to QuestDB, we ask that you squash your commits
 before we merge.